 Shares Ownership of a Subsidiary

-To be considered a subsidiary, there must be a minimum 50% of share ownership by their foreign parent or holding company.
+A foreign parent must own at least 50% of a company to classify it as a subsidiary.
 It also means that the minimum parent share ownership is between 50% to 99% only.

-If the parent has 100% share ownership of their subsidiary, it is considered a wholly-owned subsidiary.
-The differences lie in the percentage of shares ownership, and this will affect the accounting, legal influence, licensing of the subsidiary.
+If the parent owns 100% of the shares of their subsidiary, it constitutes a wholly-owned subsidiary.
+The percentage of share ownership affects the subsidiary’s accounting, legal influence, and licensing.

 For example, in Singapore, to qualify for most of Singapore government funded grants or incentives, there is a rule that 30% ownership must be a local company or an individual.